programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 {% include figure.html filename="azure_handwriting_colab_step_4.png" alt="Google Colab notebook" caption="Figure 5.
 Create a Python notebook in Google Colab." %}

-5. Run this cell by clicking the triangular "play" button.
+e) Run this cell by clicking the triangular "play" button.
 In the menu, _Runtime_ \| _Run the focused cell_ will do the same thing.
 Input your key in the prompt below the cell, then press _Enter_.

 {% include figure.html filename="azure_handwriting_colab_step_5_enter.png" alt="A prompt to enter the Key." caption="Figure 6.
 Entering the Key when prompted." %}